fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 <!-- <i>useSelector</i> saa parametrikseen funktion, joka hakee tai valitsee (engl. select) tarvittavan datan redux-storesta.
 Tarvitsemme nyt kaikki muistiinpanot, eli selektorifunktiomme palauttaa koko staten, eli on muotoa  -->
-<i>useSelector</i> receives a function as a paramter.
+<i>useSelector</i> receives a function as a parameter.
 The function either searches for or selects data from the redux-store.
 Here we need all of the notes, so our selector function returns the whole state: